geopython/pycsw.org/community/index.md

 <a class="reference external image-reference" href="http://data.ioos.us"><img alt="The U.S. Integrated Ocean Observing System (IOOS)" src="{{site.baseurl}}/img/ioos.png"/></a>
 </div>

+## Code of Conduct

+In support of an inclusive and welcoming community, the pycsw code of conduct can be found at https://github.com/geopython/pycsw/blob/master/CODE_OF_CONDUCT.md.

 There are numerous ways to interact with the pycsw community.

 ## Google+